 Rachel also gives a disclaimer, saying that the Old Testament was written in a patriarchal society, therefore men are more often the protagonists in the stories than women, and held leadership more often than women.
 But surely the Old Testament was inspired/breathed by God, as it says in 2 Tim 3:16?
 It wasn’t men who designed Israelite culture and society, it was God.
 It wasn’t Moses who invented the Law and foisted it on the nation; it was God who gave it as a blessing to his people.
 God gave the Law from Mt Sinai amidst flames, thunder and lightning, thick cloud and darkness, angels, trumpet blasts from heaven, and earthquake.
-And he prefaced the whole thing with the words “I am the LORD your God, who brought you out of the land of Egypt, out of the house of slavery” (Exod 20:2 ESV).
+And he prefaced the whole thing with the words “I am the LORD thy God, which have brought thee out of the land of Egypt, out of the house of bondage” (Exod 20:2).
 He meant it to be obeyed and imposed severe penalties on any infringements of his law (Heb 2:2).
 So to blame the lack of women leaders and teachers on a patriarchal society is astonishing, and ignorance at best; but I know Rachel isn’t ignorant because I’ve read some of her books.

 Rachel is troubled because women in Israel were regarded as property (Exod 20:17; Deut 5:21; Judges 5:30); fathers were to be paid if their daughter was raped and the victim had to marry her oppressor (Deut 22:28-29); and she enumerates a list of significant examples of inequitable treatment of women which men didn’t have to suffer.
 I agree with her that these examples are troubling to our modern minds.
 But I dare not challenge God about it, nor try to undermine the scriptures to soften the impact.
 God knew what he was doing and he did it the way he wanted it done.
 He did impose those conditions on the society and culture of Israel, whether we like it or not; indeed, whether they liked it or not.
 But scripture doesn’t record any women who thought they lived in an unjust society.
 And I’m very sure that if I had to go back in time to live as a woman in the ancient world, I would without hesitation choose to live in Israel rather than in any of the other nations!

 Rachel’s approach is around the wrong way.
 When Paul wrote his letters to Timothy, he based his statements about women on the Law, particularly Genesis chapters 2 and 3.
 His statement is not an anomaly but the application of the Law to NT church practice.
 And in the OT, it was the women leaders and teachers who were the anomalies.
 To build church practice on exceptions to the rule is wrong use of scripture.
 We can be thankful for the anomalies of women teachers and leaders but we cannot make it normal – scripture does not allow that.
 We can be thankful for the women of courage and faith in the bible but we shouldn’t therefore open the doors of the church to women to lead and to teach simply because God chose or allowed some to do so.
-God has stipulated what he wants, and he tells us, “Let a woman learn quietly with all submissiveness.
-I do not permit a woman to teach or to exercise authority over a man; rather, she is to remain quiet” (1 Tim 2:11-12).
+God has stipulated what he wants, and he tells us, “Let the woman learn in silence with all subjection.
+But I suffer not a woman to teach, nor to usurp authority over the man, but to be in silence” (1 Tim 2:11-12).
 The source of this command is not misogyny or culture, it is God’s law.
-So the very next verse says “For Adam was formed first, then Eve; and Adam was not deceived, but the woman was deceived and became a transgressor” (1 Tim 2:13-14).
+So the very next verse says “For Adam was first formed, then Eve.
+And Adam was not deceived, but the woman being deceived was in the transgression” (1 Tim 2:13-14).
 To undermine such a clear statement in the bible is dangerous, not only because women are taking up leadership roles in increasing numbers, but it sets a precedent, and anything else in the bible that is unpopular can also be turned around.
 And it’s just plain disobedience.
 Either accept the bible as it is or reject it – but please, don’t change it to suit your ideals or wishes; if you do that you’re simply fashioning an idol in your own image.